LASA-Student-Council/Website/Current-Officers/index.md

 <figure style="width: 400px" class="align-center">
   <img src="{{ '/images/12 - Edwin Liu - Photo.jpg' | absolute_url }}" alt="">
 </figure>
 Hi everyone!
 My name is Edwin Liu and I’m the Class of 2025 student representative.
 I like to play piano and hang out with friends in my freetime.
 I’m very excited to be on student council and to serve you all this year!
-If you have anything you want me to know, you can contact me at <liu.edwin07@gmail.com>!
+If you have anything you want me to know, you can contact me at <liu.edwin07@gmail.com>! this guy is very cool...

 # Juniors
 ## President: Isabel Liu